hrishi-1337/voronoi-main/README.md

-# Voronoi ALgorithms Implementation and Comparison
+# Voronoi Algorithms Implementation and Comparison

 Implementation of Naive, Divide-and-Conquer and Fortune's algorithm for generating Voronoi diagrams